Anne-Elizabeth Stone: Career

 Stone grew up fencing with her younger brother and sister in Chicago.
 She first took ballet lessons.
 She switched to fencing at the age of ten after her father saw a flier for a fencing club at a pizza parlor and thought it would be a good sport for his children.
 All three ended up fencing for Princeton University.

 Stone joined the US national team in the 2012–13 season, during which she took the silver medal in the Pan American Championships after being defeated in the final by two-time Olympic champion Mariel Zagunis.
 In the 2013 World Championships at Budapest, she was stopped in the second round by Matylda Ostojska of Poland.
 In the team event, the United States defeated Belarus and Azerbaijan before being stopped in the semi-finals by Russia.
 They then topped Italy to earn the bronze medal.

 The next season, Stone climbed her first World Cup podium in Dakar.
 A second bronze followed in the Moscow Grand Prix.
 In the 2014 World Championships at Kazan, Stone was stopped in the third round by Poland's Aleksandra Socha.
 In the team event, the United States prevailed over Kazakhstan, China, then Ukraine and met France in the final.
-They won 45-39 to take the gold medal.
+They won 45–39 to take the gold medal.

 At the 2018 World Fencing Championships in Wuxi, Stone finished with a bronze medal for her best individual result to date, falling in the semi-finals to eventual champion Sofia Pozdniakova.
 In January 2019, she achieved the No. 1 individual ranking in the United States for Women's Saber.
 In June 2019 she won her first gold medal at the Pan-American Games, and as a result achieved a career high ranking of 5th in the world.

-In 2013 Stone obtained a BA in political science from Princeton University.
+Stone completed a BA (political science, 2013) at Princeton University.

-She qualified to represent the United States in fencing at the 2020 Olympics in Tokyo.
-She competed individually and in the team event alongside teammates Mariel Zagunis, Dagmara Wozniak, and Francesca Russo.
+She competed individually and in the team events at the United States in fencing at the 2020 Olympics in Tokyo.
+Teammates, included: Mariel Zagunis, Dagmara Wozniak, and Francesca Russo.

 Stone commissioned as an officer in the US Navy Medical Corps in 2022 and is currently earning her medical doctorate from the Uniformed Services University of the Health Sciences.